Differentiability of quadratic BSDEs generated by continuous martingales: Representation formula

-\textit{Proof of Theorem \ref{theorem:main}.} Fix $s$ in $[t,T]$.
-For simplicity of notations we drop the superscript $(t,x,m)$.
+(ii) One may be interested in knowing when $u$ in Theorem \ref {theorem:main} does not depend trivially on $M$, that is, when the third term in (\ref{eq:main}) does not vanish.
+This is related to the Markov property given for $Y$ and we provide in Appendix \ref {Appendix2} an explicit example where $u$ depends nontrivially on $M$. \end{remark} \begin{pf*}{Proof of Theorem \ref{theorem:main}} Fix $s$ in $[t,T]$.
+For simplicity of notation we drop the superscript $(t,x,m)$.
 We briefly explain the idea of the proof.
-Assume that the function $u$ introduced above is in $\mathscr{C}^{1,2}$ that is continuously differentiable in time and twice continuously differentiable in $(x,m)$.
-Then an application of It\^o's formula gives that
+Assume that the function $u$ introduced above is in $\mathscr{C}^{1,2,2}$ that is continuously differentiable in time and twice continuously differentiable in $(x,m)$.
+Then an application of It\^{o}'s formula gives that

 where we denote by $\langle u(\cdot,X_s,M_s), M_\cdot\rangle_s$ the covariation vector